 How to create a token presale?

+How to make a token presale?
 Token Tool enables you to easily create a token presale via an intuitive user interface.
 You can watch our demo video or follow the steps described below:

 Step 1: Select your token for the token presale

 To create a token presale, you first need to create your own token via the create token function.
 This is the guide to help you in creating tokens using Token Tool by Bitbond.
 Once you have created your token, you will need to start creating your token presale by defining the parameters for your token offering.